JustRayCB/CampusRouting/README.md

-# Shortest-cycling-paths-Bxl
+# Class Finding project for the campuses of the Free University of Brussels (ULB)
-The goal of the project is to create an algorithme based on Dijkstra's and other variants to find the shortest cycling path in Brussels.
+The goal of the project is to implement a path-finding algorithm to find the shortest path to any class on the different campuses.